 They had to come up with some concept which could enable them to get a footprint in manufacturing.
 Just in time manufacturing was one of those successful things that Japan has introduced to the rest of the world.

-It took a couple of years for Toyota to become master in Just In Time Manufacturing, which is now very popular in many industries and many leaders like Dell, Ford, GE uses this JIT methodology.
+It took a couple of years for Toyota to become a master in Just In Time Manufacturing, which is now very popular in many industries, and many leaders like Dell, Ford, GE uses this JIT methodology.